lelascopel/r-ed/post4_prcSPEAR/prc_spear.md

-Recently Liess & Beketov, (2011) proposed a new method to analyze mesocosm data: SPEARmesocosm.
+Recently Liess & Beketov, (2011) proposed a new method to analyze mesocosm data: **SPEARmesocosm**.

+They classified species into 'SPEciesAtRisk' and 'SPEcies not At Risk' based on three biological traits:
+* toxicological sensitivity to organic toxicants
+* generation time
+* the presence of aquatic stages during contamination

+With this classification a SPEAR-value for each sample can be calculated as the relative abundance of sensitive species.
-The tool to calculate SPEAR values is freely available as webapplication at http://www.systemecology.eu/SPEAR.
+Their tool to calculate SPEAR is freely available as web-application at http://www.systemecology.eu/SPEAR.

-So in this blog I will show how we can use this tool to analyse a mesocosm experiment:
+Here I will show how we can use this tool to analyze a mesocosm experiment:

-As in the last post we first load the data and the packages we will need:
+As in the last post we first load the data and packages:

 ```r
 require(vegan)  # for the data